lock3/wg21/paper.md

 ```

 However, cloning a member also copies its semantic properties such as
 access specifiers.
-In this case, any private members of T will remain
+In this case, any private members of `T` will remain
-private in structure\_of.
+private in `structure_of`.
 P1717 supports the ability to modify the
 specifiers of a declaration (including its name) as it is injected.
 To
 force all data members to be public, we would write this: